ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

     (...)

 ..
 WARNING::
-   If you set :code:`bucketMatch` to :code:`true`, we strongly advise that you only have one local bucket per GCP location.
-   Without :code:`bucketMatch` set to :code:`false`, your object names in your GCP bucket will not be prefixed with your Cloud Server bucket name.
-This means that if you put an object :code:`foo` to your CloudServer bucket :code:`zenko1` and you then put a different :code:`foo` to your CloudServer bucket :code:`zenko2` and both :code:`zenko1` and :code:`zenko2` point to the same GCP bucket, the second :code:`foo` will overwrite the first :code:`foo`.
+   If you set :code:`bucketMatch` to :code:`true`, maintain only one local bucket per GCP location.
+If :code:`bucketMatch` is set :code:`true`, object names in the GCP bucket are not prefixed with a CloudServer bucket name.
+When an object is put to the :code:`zenko1` CloudServer bucket and a different object with the same name is put to the :code:`zenko2` CloudServer bucket, both :code:`zenko1` and :code:`zenko2` point to the same AWS bucket, and the second object overwrites the first.

 For Any Data Backend
 --------------------